Billions Awarded to Our Clients

 The Beasley Firm sued the Philadelphia Inquirer and won $34 million on behalf of Richard Sprague, who was accused of quashing a murder investigation when he was acting as Philadelphia’s Assistant District Attorney.
 Tried twice, with the first verdict of $3.4 million, but when retried a different jury also found that the newspaper had intentionally harmed Mr. Sprague and came down with the record setting verdict: $2.5 million compensatory and $31.5 million punitive damages.
 This case lasted for more than twenty years and is a testament to The Beasley Firm’s tenacity in fighting for what’s right on behalf of those that have been injured.

 Guarnere v.
 Cessna Aircraft Corporation: $29 million verdict:

 This was a record setting verdict for an airplane crash that involved a seat defect in a Cessna aircraft.
 The defective seat caused the pilot’s seat to slide backwards while the pilot was attempting to land, causing the pilot to lose control of the airplane and crash.
-All of the passengers, including the pilot were killed.
+Three of the four passengers, including the pilot were killed.

 Fledderman v.
 Glunk: $20.5 million verdict